Best Women's Perfumes of 2026

 The refillable bottle is worth mentioning — Armani designed this to be sustainable, and the refill pricing makes the cost-per-wear significantly better than competing fragrances.
 It's a small thing, but it reflects a thoughtfulness about the product that extends to the juice itself.

-Performance is moderate: 6-7 hours with gentle projection.
+Performance is moderate: 6-7 hours with moderate projection.
 My Way doesn't fill a room — it creates an aura.
 People notice it when they're close, not when you walk by.
 For daily wear, that's exactly right.

 Best for: Everyday elegance.
 Women who want floral without the drama.
 The refillable bottle is a bonus for the sustainability-conscious.